-Here are 10 Basic Preventative Maintenance services you should have preformed on your vehicle regularly.
+Here are 10 Basic Preventative Maintenance services you should have performed on your vehicle regularly.
 For preventative maintenance services specific for your vehicle, please check your owners manual for additional details.

 1. Air Filters

-When you think of vehicle maintenance, air filters are generally not at the top of your list or have even made it on the list.
+When you think of vehicle maintenance, air filters are probably not at the top of your to-do list or they haven't even made it to the list at all.
 Although they're not in plain sight, they're working hard to keep clean air to circulate throughout the components and the inside of your vehicle.

 Benefits to Replacing Air Filters